ethereum-optimism/specs/specs/protocol/holocene/derivation.md

 If a batch is found to be invalid and is dropped, the remaining span batch it originated from, if applicable, is also discarded.

+Note that when the L1 origin of the batch queue moves forward, it is guaranteed that it is empty, because future batches aren't buffered any more.

 ### Fast Channel Invalidation

 Furthermore, upon finding an invalid batch, the remaining channel it got derived from is also discarded.

-TODO: I believe that the batch queue, similarly to the channel bank, now actually only holds at most one single staging batch, because we eagerly derive payloads from any valid singular batch.
-And the span batch stage before it would similarly only hold at most one staging span batch.
+_TODO: I believe that the batch queue, similarly to the channel bank, now actually only holds at most one single staging batch, because we eagerly derive payloads from any valid singular batch.
+And the span batch stage before it would similarly only hold at most one staging span batch._

 ## Engine Queue